 How to Root Cranberry Cuttings

 Cut lengths that are 8 inches (20 cm.) in length using very sharp, sanitized shears.
-Remove flower buds and most of the leaves, leaving only the top 3-4 leaves.
+Remove flower buds and most of the leaves, leaving only the top three or four leaves.

-Insert the cut end of the cranberry cutting into a nutrient rich, lightweight medium such as a mixture of sand and compost.
-Place the potted cutting in a warm shaded area in a greenhouse, frame or propagator.
-Within 8 weeks, the cuttings should have rooted.
+Insert the cut end of the cranberry cutting into nutrient rich, lightweight medium such as a mixture of sand and compost.
+Place the potted cutting in a warm shaded area in a greenhouse, frame, or propagator.
+Within eight weeks, the cuttings should have rooted.

 Harden the new plants off before planting them into a larger container.
 Grow them in the container for a full year before transplanting them into the garden.

-In the garden, transplant the cuttings to two feet apart (1.5 m.).
+In the garden, transplant the cuttings to 2 feet apart (61 cm.).
 Mulch around the plants to help retain water and keep the plants regularly watered.
 Fertilize the plants for their first couple of years with a food that is high in nitrogen to encourage upright shoots.
 Every few years, cut out any dead wood and trim new runners to encourage berry production.